 , a movie by Warren Beatty

 about Red October

 Historical characters who appear or are referenced in the timeline:

-George Orwell: Still hates the USSR, cautiously optimistic about Red America.
+- George Orwell: Still hates the USSR, cautiously optimistic about Red America.
 His stories are less soul-crushingly depressing.
-The Last Man in Europe (this timeline's version of 1984) becomes less of a Shoot the Shaggy Dog story as Winston Smith escapes to America and witnesses a debate in Times Square.
+The Last Man in Europe (this timeline's version of Nineteen Eighty-Four) becomes less of a Shoot the Shaggy Dog story as Winston Smith escapes to America and witnesses a debate in Times Square.

 This work provides examples of:

 - Ace Pilot: Mentioned and deconstructed somewhat, noting that the Nazis almost certainly lied about their ace pilots' kill counts, and the Nazi habit of keeping their ace pilots running sorties until they died instead of rotating them back out to train new recruits meant that Luftwaffe had a hard time maintaining the skill of its pilots in the face of attrition.
 It also meant that they wouldn't pass on their skills onto other pilots, making the air force perform worse overall.

 - Action Girl: Jane Schafer, a young woman who grew up during the revolution, and after adulthood, made the jump from Plucky Girl to this by joining the army.
 Not much of her character arc has been revealed yet, except for her being highly decorated for her service in the Second World War.

 - Allohistorical Allusion: has been used liberally.
 Some of them include that Henry Wallace thinks he would remain a "simple farmer" without the influence of communismnote , the support by the right-wing of the Workers' Communist Party to appoint MacArthur as secretary of war note and that the United States government is exiled to the island of Cuba note

 - Alternate History: Complete with excerpts of the universe's AlternateHistory.com.